tunahorse/3Dcart-Shift4Shop-Scraper/README.md

 ## Support

-For any issues or questions, please open an issue in the GitHub repository or contact me directly.
-The documentation for the API is not up to date so most of this was made by trial & error.
+For any issues or questions, please open an issue or contact me directly.
+The documentation for the API is not up to date so most of this was made by trial & error, so if you look at the official doc vs this code you will see conflicts.

 ## Disclaimer